n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 <!--- Check that classifications have not been mangled.
 If the -->
 <!--character is a Halant AND a ligature was formed AND a multiple
-substitution was performed, restore the classification to VIRAMA because it was almost certainly lost in the preceding <abbr>GSUB</abbr> stage.
+substitution was performed, restore the classification to VIRAMA because it was almost certainly lost in the preceding <abbr title="Glyph Substitution table">GSUB</abbr> stage.
 --->

 #### Stage 4, step 1: Base consonant ####